PSAC Local 77000

+Carleton University Postdoctoral Union

-PSAC local 77000, otherwise known as the Carleton University Postdoctoral Union (CUPU), represents Postdoctoral Fellows whose internal funding is equal or greater than 50% of the minimum annual salary stipulated in the collective agreement or its pro-rated equivalent.
+PSAC Local 77000, also known as the Carleton University Postdoctoral Union (CUPU), represents postdoctoral fellows whose internal funding is equal or greater than 50% of the minimum annual salary stipulated in the collective agreement or its pro-rated equivalent.

-We are Postdocs like you who work to uphold and improve our working conditions.
+We are postdocs like you who work to uphold and improve our working conditions.